Lily010304/FBI-Gun/README.md

 <a id='conclusions'></a>
 ## Conclusions
+* The state with the highest rate of overall criminal background checks is Kentucky.
+* The firearm of type long gun has the biggest values over the time.
+* The firearm of type long gun has the biggest values in each state.

 ### -Research Limitations:
 * Limited Access to Information.
 * Missing Data.

 ### -Suggestions for Future Research:
 * Enhancing the collection of data : the NICS dataset may include more details about the data in the future.